Installing a 220 Volt Oven Circuit

-The size of the electrical circuit for the oven will depend on the exact oven that you are installing.
+All ovens are not the same, therefor the size of the electrical circuit will depend on the exact oven that you are installing.
 The oven installation manual will provide the required circuit information.
 The wire gauge is selected according to the oven specifications.
 The wire type or electrical cable type is determined by the type of structure and if the wiring will requiring protection and require conduit.

 - Selecting the Electrical Cable

 Factors for determining oven electrical cable types include where the cable will be routed or installed, such as through a basement, crawl space or attic, etc.

 The same it true for the junction box that will be selected for the oven circuit to be installed into, for example will the junction box be surface mounted or flush mounted.
 The size of the junction box is determined by the size of the oven circuit cable.

 - Connecting the Flex Conduit From the Oven

 Ovens typically come with a flex conduit with wires leading into the oven which will connect to the electrical junction box which will be located behind the oven in the cabinet where the oven is being installed.
 A blank cover plate that has an opening for a 90 degree flex fitting may be used to connect the oven flex to the junction box.